Contesting A Will

 At Merovitz Potechin LLP, our estate litigation lawyers are dedicated to helping you and your family resolve your dispute.
 We provide personal service and clear guidance in all types of estate litigation matters.

-Our lawyers represent individuals and family members in Ottawa who are involved in challenges to a will.
+Our lawyers represent individuals and family members in Ottawa who are involved in challenging or contesting a will.

 Family members, dependants and beneficiaries may challenge a will when they believe that the contents are unfair or inadequate, there was coercion, or the document is fraudulent or is otherwise invalid.
 The three grounds on which a will can be contested are: